nrunner0/rtkms/rtkms-core/README.md

 RTKMS (Requirements, Tasks and Knowledge Management System) is a lightweight, portable text-based development management system for managing requirements, tasks and knowledge for AI agents.

+## Purpose
+rtkms-core is a portable core of a requirements, tasks, and knowledge management system that can be used in various projects.
+The core contains only basic templates, rules, and instructions that are independent of any specific project.

 ## Key Features

 - Requirements management through Markdown files